ircv3/ircv3-specifications/extensions/capability-negotiation.md

 The LS subcommand is used to list the capabilities supported by the server.
 The client should send an LS subcommand with no other arguments to solicit a list of all capabilities.

-The format of a server-sent `CAP LS` message is:
+The format of a client-sent `CAP LS` message is:

     CAP LS [<version>]